California EBT Deposit Schedule for 2025

 Do EBT Benefits Expire or Roll Over?

-However, your account must remain active.
-If there are no transactions for about 60 days, your account is flagged as dormant and a notice is mailed.
-After 90 days of inactivity, the benefits are moved offline.
+However, your account must be used periodically to keep it active.
+If your card has no transactions for about 60 days, it is flagged as dormant and a notice is mailed.
+This is a key part of California’s EBT system rules.

-Offline benefits are not lost but must be restored by request before you can use your card again.
-If the funds remain offline for another 180 days, or about nine months of total non-use, they are permanently expunged.
+Benefits that remain offline for another 180 days are permanently removed.
+This means after about nine months of total non-use, the funds are expunged and cannot be recovered.
 This rule applies to both food and cash balances.

 Download the app